ianhyzy/blog.ian.gay/_posts/2019-06-05-Using Tiller on mobile.md

 </tr>
 </tbody></table>

-Tiller also gives you budgeting tools, dashboards, trands, and so on.
-But the one downside to Tiller is that it's contrained to a Google Sheet, and while Sheets has a great mobile app, spreadsheets just aren't a good fit for mobile devices.
-This is where [Glide](https://glideapps.com) comes in.

-Glide attaches to a Google Spreadsheet and then creates an mobile web app designed around it.
-Here's what that transaction looks like in my Tiller Glide app:
+Here's what that transaction looks like in the list in my Tiller Glide app:

 ![screenshot of Glide app showing three transactions](/assets/images/glide.jpg)

 <sub><sup><i>And yes, there's a dark mode!</i></sup></sub>

 Glide doesn't just pull the transaction data, but that's what's best suited to display in Glide.
-Many of the other Tiller templayes are Google Sheets-specific graphs and formulae which doesn't translate as well.
+Many of the other Tiller templates are Google Sheets-specific graphs and formulae which don't translate as well.

 Glide can also display the other transaction information Tiller has after clicking on the row.
 This is configured in the Properties pane on the right-hand side of the screen in Glide: